adulfan/devstak_d8/provisioning/roles/php/README.md

 # PHP

-This is a role to install and configure the PHP inside the host VM according to your project standards and needs.
+This is a role to install and configure the PHP inside the guest VM according to your project standards and needs.

 * http://php.net